Optimal quantum key distribution networks: capacitance versus security: Introduction

 The performance of quantum networks is determined by the nature of the quantum communication channels and protocols~\cite{pirandola2019,coutinho2022} and by the overall network topology.
 The optimization of quantum communication networks involves therefore the closing of security loopholes and the mitigation of the effect of losses through the development of quantum communication protocols, such as for example the measurement device independent QKD \cite{lo2012,pirandola2015,erkilic2023} and the twin-field QKD \cite{lucamarini2018} protocols.
 But it is also pursued by optimizing the allocation of quantum resources for quantum sensing~\cite{krisnanda2023} and for distributed quantum computing \cite{meter2007} or by engineering optimal routing strategies \cite{meter2013,harney2022,hahn2019,schoute2016,pant2019}, taking into account the peculiar features of the network elements and the network architecture.

-In the ideal case the ultimate properties of network elements, such as the quantum communication links, are dictated by the laws of quantum mechanics, enforcing their security but also imposing intrinsic bounds \cite{takeoka2014} on the rate of quantum information transmission.
-A particularly relevant example is the Pirandola, Laurenza, Ottaviani and Banchi \cite{pirandola2017} (PLOB) bound that prevents to achieve simultaneously high rates and long distances in transferring quantum states and distributing entanglement or secret quantum keys through a quantum link.
+In the ideal case the ultimate properties of network elements, such as the quantum communication links, are dictated by the laws of quantum mechanics, enforcing their security but also imposing intrinsic bounds \cite{pirandola2009,takeoka2014} on the rate of quantum information transmission.
+Specifically, the fundamental limit of repeaterless quantum communication found by Pirandola, Laurenza, Ottaviani and Banchi \cite{pirandola2017}, known as PLOB bound, prevents to achieve simultaneously high rates and long distances in transferring quantum states and distributing entanglement or secret quantum keys through a quantum link.

 The global features of quantum communication networks are strongly dependent on the spatial distribution of the users.
 Recent theoretical works developed a random network approach to large-scale quantum communication networks based on optical fibers~\cite{brito2020} or satellite links~\cite{brito2021} and analyzed their connectivity, nodes distance and the presence of small world features \cite{brito2020,brito2021}.